annihilatorrrr/lyrics-gome-bot/README.md

 Imagine that you want to find the lyrics of a song that you are listening to now.
 You have already started the bot to work.
 All you need to do is write the name of the song or the name of the artist.

-Let's look at the work of the bot on the example of the song "HUMBLE", which was written and sung by Kendrick Lamar.
+Let's look at the work of the bot on the example of the song "HUMBLE.", which was written and sung by Kendrick Lamar.
 You can write in uppercase or lowercase letters.

 Let's write "Humble" in our bot: